 Would you like to see Calbert Cheaney in a very 90’s music video?
 Of course you would.

 – 7th pick: Bobby Hurley (Sacramento)

-- Hurley's NBA career was not lengthy or prodigious, largely due to a car accident that nearly killed him only 6 weeks into his rookie season.
+Hurley’s NBA career was neither lengthy nor prodigious, largely due to a car accident that nearly killed him only six weeks into his rookie season.
 He had averaged 7.1 points and 6.1 assists in his first 19 NBA games before the crash, but never reached those numbers again, ending up with career averages of 3.8 points and 3.3 assists in 269 games, shooting 35%.